sanamedio/log-of-learning/notes-21-oct-2018.md

 print [ord(b) for b in mod.func_code.co_code]

 # use dis for getting proper byte code names
+import dis
+dis.dis(mod) # prints bytecode information but not return it
 ```

 ### 2 - Python program steps